HSanny/Courses/README.md

     - [DONE] breakConnection and restoreConnection updates above data structure

 7. implement update propagation:
-    - anti-entropy routine (see pseudo-code at FUP Figure 2 or 3.)
+    - [DONE] anti-entropy routine (see pseudo-code at FUP Figure 2 or 3.)
-    -
+    - how to trigger anti-entropy routine?

 8. implement stabilization process: see FUP 3.1
     - update the stabilization